 The security profiles are then associated to firewall policies to set the criteria for the traffic to be inspected.
 For example, in an organization, you can create different security profiles for employee subnets and guest firewall zones.
 You can then assign the security profile to an appropriate firewall policy that matches employee and guest traffic respectively.

-To create a security profile, at the network level navigate to Configuration > Security > Security Profile and click New Security Profile.
+To create a security profile, at the network level navigate to Configuration > Security > Security Profile and click Add Security Profile.